AriESQ/CrostiniTips/README.md

 On this chart, virtualization boundaries are represented with rounded corners (CrOS, Termina VM, Debian Container).
 Services and daemons are represented with square boxes.
 Communication channels are represented with solid lines.
 The dashed lines appear to represent a launch or initialization rather than a persistent communication channel.
 Note "maitred pid 1" is the only service/daemon with a dashed outline.
 This appears to reflect it's unique position as an "agent", which can be discussed later.

-CrOS is ChromeOS, the host's operating system (light blue background).
+CrOS is Chrome OS, the host's operating system (light blue background).
 Termina VM (pink background) is a special, read-only, virtual machine instance that runs the LXD software that manages the LXC containers.
 Note it is the name of a virtual machine instance, rather than a service.
 In traditional terms it can be referred to as a "guest operating system."
 Debian Container (light yellow background) is an LXC container.
 The default LXC container is named Penguin.
 User-launched containers would be represented alongside Debian Container, as independent instances .

 The nesting hierarchy of the various virtualization environments can be confusing.
 This tree shows the relationships.

 ```
-ChromeOS
+Chrome OS (Host Operating System)
   ├── Chrome (Browser process)
   └── CrosVM (Hypervisor)
-      └── Termina VM (Virtual Machine instance)
+      └── Termina VM (Guest Virtual Machine instance)
           └── LXD (Daemon)
               ├── Penguin LXC (Container)
               └── LXC 2 (Optional user-specified container)
 ```

 Two important pieces, not pictured, are [crosh](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/crosh) and [crosvm](https://google.github.io/crosvm/).
-Crosh is a limited command-line shell that can interact with the ChromeOS operating system.
+Crosh is a limited command-line shell that operates at the level of the Chrome OS operating system.
 It is used for launching virtual machines.
 Crossvm is a "virtual machine monitor".
 In more traditional terms it can be thought of as a [type-2](https://en.wikipedia.org/wiki/Hypervisor#Classification) hypervisor.
 Crossvm is the execution environment for the special Termina virtual machine.

 [Garcon](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/garcon/), [Sommelier](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/sommelier/),and [Vshd](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/vsh/) (yellow) are daemons that run inside LXC containers.
 They are installed with the [cros-continer-guest-tools](https://chromium.googlesource.com/chromiumos/containers/cros-container-guest-tools/+/refs/heads/main) package.
 They communicate directly with the operating system, crossing the isolation boundary of the LXC container and the virtual machine, to talk to Chrome running on the operating system.